agama-project/agama/doc/locale_api.md

 #### Design of Elementary Layer (lower)

+The plan was:

-- Just use the systemd API, don't add any API of our own
+> Just use the systemd API, don't add any API of our own

+But the problem with that is the installer runs in one system (inst-sys, `/`) and operates on another (target, `/mnt`) and we cannot use the full systemd API.
+Instead we rely on `systemd-firstboot`.

+`systemd-firstboot` only has an option for the console keymap, but we have a way to propagate it to X11, see [bsc#1046436](https://bugzilla.suse.com/show_bug.cgi?id=1046436)

 #### Design of Proposal Layer (upper)

 - when setting the locale, adjust the proposed package selection and keyboard accordingly.
 And timezone.

 The general design of the proposal layer is